KimMatt/RLbook2020-exercises/RL_nbandits/exercises.md

 don’t know the true action values).
 This is an associative search task.
 What is the best expectation of success you can achieve in this task, and how should you behave to achieve it?*

+The best expectation of success would be to get a cumulative value of 0.5*t where t is the number of steps.

+This is because `0.5*(0.1) + 0.5*(0.9) = 0.5` and `0.5*(0.2) + 0.5*(0.8) = 0.5`.
+The expected values of playing either move is 0.5.
+Thus, no matter what combination of moves you play overall, the expected value is 0.5.

+Assuming that you run the task until you get an estimate for each action per task, then the best case you can achieve would be:
+`0.5 * (0.9 + 0.2) = 0.55`.
+So the best case expected value is 0.55*t.

+To get this you should have two policy maps for each case you are facing and perform a standard, mostly greedy agent on both tasks.
+It would make sense to set initial values to 0.5, and to diminish the exploration factor to 0 over time because this is a stationary task.